 Step increases within a pay range are not automatic, but require the certification of the supervisor that an employee is performing at an acceptable level of competence.
-The eligibility date shall be the anniversary date each year.
+The eligibility date shall be the employee's anniversary date.
+Step increases must be authorized by the Commissioners after the annual budget is adopted.